kajornsakp/sda_final_exam/README.md

-# sda_final_exam
+#Software Design and Architecture (SDA)

-This repo contains the design pattern of subject "Software Design and Architecture"
+This repo contains the design pattern of course "Software Design and Architecture"

 # Patterns